wahegurupal1912/resume/README.md

 In case you are not familiar with Jekyll, it is a very popular static site generator.
 It allows you to write your content in Markdown and then combines that content with a template and provides you with a set of static web pages.
 These web pages can be easily hosted on a web server.
 Additionally, jekyll is the engine behind Github pages and it allows us to host web pages right from our repository for free.

+## Who is this intended for?

+This README will cover the steps to setup Jekyll and how to work with it to set up you static resume.
+You are expected to know how to work with markdown and github.

 ## Requirements

 Before we start with the installation of Jekyll, you will need to confirm that you have these softwares install on your machine